felipenoris/Oracle.jl/README.md

 IO Streams created on Character LOBs use the character index as its position, and only support reading/writing for `Char` and `String` data types.

-You should always close a LOB using `Oracle.close!` method.
+You should always close a LOB using `Oracle.close` method.

 *Currently, BFILE is not supported.*